ScryEngineering/scrygroup.com/content/tutorial-pages/python-excepthook-logging.md

 threaded_exception.ExceptionFromThread: Runs on thread
 ```

 We get this console output without anything being written to the logs.
-This clearly isn't what we want with a global exception handler and there's a bug report about it here: https://bugs.python.org/issue1230540.
+This clearly isn't what we want with a global exception handler and there's a [bug report about this](https://bugs.python.org/issue1230540) on Python's issue tracker.
 The reason this happens is because because both threading and multiprocessing have their own unhandled exception machinery that is a bit customized.
-An unhandled exception on a thread gets handled by the threading code so no unhandled exception exists at the top level so `sys.exechook` never gets a chance to be called, it's the same machinery that will print out what thread the exception occurs on (the "Exception in thread Thread-1:" bit).
-We can patch this however like follows:
+An unhandled exception on a thread gets handled by the threading code so no unhandled exception exists at the top level.
+So if an exception gets raised in a thread but not handled `sys.excepthook` never gets a chance to be called as the thread will handle that first.
+This is the same machinery that will print out what thread the exception occurs on (the "Exception in thread Thread-1:" bit).
+We can patch this behavior as follows:

 ```python
 def patch_threading_excepthook():